Matteo-Malve/RAGMedAssist-INLPT-WS2023/README.md

 Robin Khanna (R.Khanna@stud.uni-heidelberg.de)

 # 🔀 Cloning the Git Repository
 It's a prerequisite to have a working installation of [Git Large File Storage](https://git-lfs.com) (LFS).
 Embeddings and chunked text are for example syncronized via LFS.
 Follow the appropriate installation procedure for your machine.
-Afterwards cloning proceeds in the standard way. \
+Afterwards cloning proceeds in the standard way.

 <span style="color:red"> **If you don't do this you will have cloned a repo with missing pieces and the code will not work.**</span>

 # <span style="color:yellow"> ⚠️ DISCLAIMER </span>

-Building a portable app was not the goal of the lecture, therefore we devoted all our efforts to NLP features. \
+Building a portable app was not the goal of the lecture, therefore we devoted all our efforts to NLP features.

-We all had M1/M2 MacBooks, therefore we can **guarantee a smooth execution only on this setup**. \
+We all had M1/M2 MacBooks, therefore we can **guarantee a smooth execution only on this setup**.

-More in detail: we all ran and tested on a Miniconda environment for ARM machines.
+ℹ️ In more detail: We all ran and tested on a Miniconda environment for ARM machines.
 To reproduce the same exact environment you can build on top of this [configuration file](https://github.com/jeffheaton/app_deep_learning/blob/main/install/torch.yml).
-However it should be sufficient to install all the required modules in your environment via the procedure described in the following section. \
+However it should be sufficient to install all the required modules in your environment via the procedure described in the following section.

-Please follow the instructions carefully.  \
+☝🏽 Please follow the instructions carefully, especially regarding GPT4ALL.
-Especially regarding GPT4ALL.

-To provide a more unviersal chance to run our chatbot, we also made sure that the app and a couple other features (like the prompt engineering analysis) ran smoothly on Colab.
-But it's important that the whole repo gets cloned in Colab, since every script has some dependencies.
+To provide a more universal chance to run our chatbot, we also made sure that the app and other features (like the prompt engineering analysis) run smoothly on Colab.
+But it's important that the whole repository gets cloned in Colab, since every script has some dependencies.
 Moreover Colab is substantially slower in the setup.

-The app does not work on remote servers.
+⚡️ We were unable to conduct tests of the app on the remote Computational Linguistics university server, which one team member utilized for GPU access, due to limitations in setting up port forwarding from the remote to the local server.

-Despite all said, we expect a correct behaviour on windowns/linux machines, but we could not perform any test on this setup.
+Despite all said, we expect a correct behavior on Windows/Linux machines, but we could not perform any test on this setup.

 # 🛠️ Installing missing modules